 TGax editor: At 489.34, please modify the first paragraph of 26.17.3.5.1 as follows:

 An HE AP may determine that a BSS color collision has occurred if it receives HE PPDUs on its primary channel from an OBSS STA containing the same BSS color as the one it has selected for its BSS or if it receives autonomous BSS color collision event reports from its associated STAs.
-The HE AP shall set the BSS Color Disabled subfield to 1 in the HE Operation element that it transmits if the BSS color collision persists for a duration of at least dot11BSSColorCollisionAPPeriod if dot11BSSColorCollisionAPPeriod is not
+The HE AP shall set the BSS Color Disabled subfield to 1 in the HE Operation element that it transmits if the BSS color collision persists for a duration of at least dot11BSSColorCollisionAPPeriod if dot11BSSColorCollisionAPPeriod is not -1.
+The value -1 means that the BSS color is not disabled in the case of a collision.

 TGax editor: At 773.4, please modify the description of dot11BSSColorCollisionAPPeriod as follows: